Computational-Mechanics-Materials-Lab/AMPES/README.md

 The reason being is that the `base_speed` value will be used to differentiate infill and contour sections within the gcode.

 For the case of having more than one layer group, the `base_speed` variable will be required for only the first layer group and `output_speed` will be optional for that first group.
-AMTech will only use the first layer group's `base_speed` to detect the sections within the input gcode.
+AMPES will only use the first layer group's `base_speed` to detect the sections within the input gcode.
 In all subsequent layer groups, `output_speed` will be a required variable, as there is no more detection required and the only speed value required will be the desired output scan speed.

 The example below changes the first layer group's output value to be 600 mm/s for infill sections and 100 mm/s for contour sections in the output file.